When the Buzz Fades: How Radiation Is Silencing the Bees

 Metabolic collapse.

-The bees suffered a 59% drop in their protein levels.
+Some preliminary findings suggested the bees suffered a drop in their protein levels.

 Their glucose processing turned chaotic, their defenses eroded, their very cellular machinery began to fray.